xlang-foundation/xlang/README.md

 1. git clone https://github.com/xlang-foundation/xlang.git
 2. use Visual Studio to open this xlang folder
 3. choose configuration for example Local Machine/x64-Debug, WSL:Ubuntu/WSL-GCC-Debug
 4. build ( click on Visual Studio's menu: build/build all)
 - build from Linux(Ubuntu)
- todo:
+ TODO:

 # How to Run
 - go to console window, cd to xlang executable file folder